310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/kanata_1.md

 {% bubble Kanata v2 %}
 you see, my next magazine photoshoot will be on the [beach].

-i will be introducing [seafood] for that [job].
+my [job] will be to introduce [seafood].

-it is the most suitable [job] for me. i was pleasantly surprised when they told me…♪
+it is the most suitable [work] for me. i was pleasantly surprised when they told me…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">